 To put that in perspective, let’s say you saved $1,000 in a savings account with that measly interest rate.
 After five years, your account would have increased to $1,004.51; you’d get less than $5 in interest growth.

 High-yield savings account offer a much higher rate of return.
-Chime, for example, offers a Savings Account with 1.60% APY — over 17X¹ the national average!
-If you opened a high-yield savings account with a 1.60% interest rate and deposited $1,000, your balance would grow to $1,082.60 over the course of five years.
+For example, if you opened a high-yield savings account with a 1.60% interest rate and deposited $1,000, your balance would grow to $1,082.60 over the course of five years.
 With the higher rate, you’d earn over $84 purely from interest!

 |Savings Account||High-Yield Savings Account|